 You can override themes in much the same way:

-Can be overriden for any environment, say some production site (www.mysite.com):
+Can be overridden for any environment, say some production site (www.mysite.com):